'Revenge porn' in Serbia: Crime without penalty – DW – 11/03/2024

 A recent three-month investigation into groups on the instant messaging service Telegram in Serbia showed that tens of thousands of users share images of incest, child pornography and revenge porn every day.

-The study's findings were published this summer by the association OsnaZena, a portmanteau of the Serbian words "woman" and "empowerment."
+The study's findings were published this summer by the association OsnaZene, a portmanteau of the Serbian words "woman" and "empowerment."

 Who are the perpetrators?